Interim Director, Climate Change & Health Initiative

 Christy directs HGHI’s Undergraduate Summer Research & Internships Program and the academic Global Health & Health Policy (GHHP) Secondary Field.
 She has 18 years of university administration experience with both undergraduate and graduate students at Harvard and MIT.

 Prior to joining HGHI/GHHP, Christy worked on a maternal mortality research study at the FXB Center for Health and Human Rights.
 Before that she ran the student internships and grants programs at Harvard's Center for European Studies.
 Christy's previous experience in global health includes working for the World Health Organization and UNAIDS in Geneva, Switzerland, for the international development arm of World Learning in D.C., and for a medical device division of Johnson & Johnson.
 In addition, she has volunteered at rural health clinics in Honduras and Haiti.
 Christy earned an MA in Intercultural Relations from Lesley University and a BA in English Literature from Miami University.

-Assistant Director of Programs & Innovation
+Interim Associate Director of Programs

 Megan Diamond oversees initiatives on Technology & Health and Global Health Quality.
 In this role, she brings together partners across disciplines, sectors and geographies to engage in critical conversations that identify gaps and articulate tangible solutions.
 Her team drives toward impact through fostering novel partnerships, producing groundbreaking research and disseminating educational material.

 Prior to joining HGHI, Megan worked with the Harvard Program in Refugee Trauma where she coordinated a portfolio of projects on global mental health.
 She has conducted research on the intersection of the built environment and mental health and explored how complex geopolitical environments impact access to health services.
 She holds a Master’s degree in epidemiology from the Harvard T.H Chan School of Public Health and BA in sociology from the University of Illinois Champaign-Urbana.